jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Congrats!
 You have managed to connect to your DynamoDB instance from your application.

+> [!Note]
-> Note: Before we continue, you can remove the temporary code that lists all tables in the database.
+> Before we continue, you can remove the temporary code that lists all tables in the database.

-### Setting up User Model
+### Setting up our models

 Before we go any further, lets discuss DynamoDB and how it differs from a traditional SQL database.
 DynamoDB is a NoSQL database, which means it doesn't use tables, rows, and columns like a traditional SQL database.
 Instead, it uses tables, items, and attributes.
 An item is a single record in a table, and an attribute is a single piece of data in an item.

-We also need to discus how we interact with DynamoDB using the `aws-sdk-go-v2` package.
-The `aws-sdk-go-v2` package provides a `dynamodb` package that contains a `Client` struct that we can use to interact with DynamoDB.
+We will interact with DynamoDB using the `aws-sdk-go-v2` package.
+The `aws-sdk-go-v2` package provides a `dynamodb` subpackage that contains a `Client` struct that we can use to interact with DynamoDB.
 The `Client` struct has methods that correspond to the various DynamoDB operations such as `Query`, `GetItem`, `PutItem`, `UpdateItem`, and `DeleteItem`.
 Each of these methods returns a specific output struct that contains both the data returned from the database and metadata about the request.

 The `aws-sdk-go-v2` package also provides a `feature/dynamodb/attributevalue` package that we can use to convert Go structs to and from the `types.AttributeValue` struct that is used to represent data in DynamoDB.
-This package provides a `MarshalMap` function that can be used to convert a Go struct to a map of `types.AttributeValue` and an `UnmarshalMap` function that can be used to convert a map of `types.AttributeValue` to a Go struct.
-Its also worth noting that there are other marshalling functions the package provides that can be used to convert Go structs to and from other types of data.

-In order to use the `attributevalue` package, we need to define Go structs that represent the data in the database.
-We use struct tags on our modules to tell the sdk what fields in the struct correspond to what attributes in the database.
+In order to use the `attributevalue` package, we need to define Go structs that represent the data in DynamoDB.
+We use struct tags on our modules to tell the package what fields in the struct correspond to what attributes in the database.

+---

 With that context in mind, lets start creating our models.